General Information ▼

 Financial Support Information ▲

 Assistantships: Three types of graduate assistantships are available to degree-seeking students: general, research, and teaching.
 Stipends vary according to the percentage of appointment and length of service.
 Assistants are eligible for tuition remission.
 Assistantships are awarded by academic departments and other units on campus.
-Openings are posted in the department, in the Graduate Studies and Research Office, and on our website.
+Openings are posted and on the Graduate School website.

 Student Employment and Grants: Graduate students are eligible for student employment and for grants to support their studies.
 Domestic students may also be eligible for loans.
 For information, contact the Student Financial Aid Office at (618) 650-3880, visit their website, or direct requests to Campus Box 1060, SIUE, Edwardsville, IL 62026-1060.